meltano/sdk/docs/dev_guide.md

 ### 'REST' stream classes

-_REST streams inherit from the class `RESTStreamBase`.
+_REST streams inherit from the class `RESTStream`.
 To create an REST API-based stream class, you will override one class property and three methods:_

 1. **`tap_name`** - The same name used in your tap class (for logging purposes).